ksheetiz/VsCode-DeepSeek-Extension/README.md

 - **Logging Issues?** Check the logs in the VSCode terminal and adjust the logging level in the config file.

 ## Contributing
-We welcome contributions!
-Feel free to submit issues, feature requests, or pull requests on our GitHub repository.
+I welcome contributions!
+Feel free to submit issues, feature requests, or pull requests on GitHub repo.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for more details.

-## Support
-For support or inquiries, please visit our [GitHub Issues](https://github.com/your-repo/deepseek-vscode/issues) or contact us at support@deepseekml.com.